CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 [objectives]
     1='Explain what databases are'
-    2='Explain the difference between a row and column' 3='Be familiar with Google Sheets'
-    4='Use SQL syntax to retrieve information from a database'
+    2='Explain the difference between a row and column' 3='Identify the formula input in Google Sheets' 4='Use SQL syntax to retrieve information from a database'

 [build]